OCamlPro-Couderc/ocp-ppx-import/README.md

 ## TODO:
 * Allow to import all modules
-* Allow imports in signature; drawback: every alias generated is exported.
+* Allow imports in signature, which is not that relevant: the generated signature will contain this specific generated module which is unusable.
+Moreover, types can be prefixed with the correct module.
 * Installation
-* More?
+* A way to import values which is simple, and possibly types and classes (more complicated), and possibly module types.